 W.R.
-Grace reportedly cleaned the facility and collected six air samples in and around the facility in April 1989, after they stopped exfoliating vermiculite (EPA, unpublished data).
-Insufficient information is available to determine whether aggressive sampling was performed (aggressive methods include disturbing air and dust around the sample pump to re-suspend any residual fibers during sampling).
-Laboratory sample results indicated less than 0.0002 f/cc at each sample location (analytical detection limit listed as 0.004 f/cc) (EPA, unpublished data).
+Grace reportedly cleaned the facility and collected 5 air samples in and around the processing building in October of 1996 (EPA, unpublished data).
+Insufficient information is available to determine whether aggressive sampling was performed (e.g., if the air and dust surrounding the sample pump were disturbed to re-suspend any residual fibers during sampling).
+Laboratory sample results indicated less than 0.0009 f/cc (the analytical detection limit) at each sample location (EPA, unpublished data).
 ATSDR has no information concerning health and safety measures used for the W.R.
 Grace workers or contractors who cleaned the facility prior to sample collection.